7 Important Meditation Benefits During Pregnancy: Reducing Anxiety

 Meditation is a safe way to reduce anxiety and restore the normal functioning of the immune system during pregnancy and childbirth.

 Anxiety also reduces pain tolerance.
-Meditation not only increases pain tolerance by reducing stress hormones, it also helps the body produce endorphins, which go beyond relieving pain to enhancing pleasure.
+Meditation not only increases pain tolerance by reducing stress hormones (like cortisol), it also helps the body produce endorphins, which go beyond relieving pain to enhancing pleasure.

 Endorphins have a powerful pain-relieving and pleasure-enhancing effect.
 As pain increases during labor, endorphins also increase to help mediate the pain.
 The more a woman meditates during pregnancy the higher her endorphin level will be during delivery.